-Specifies whether Service for HAProxy replicas should route internal traffic to cluster-wide or to node-local endpoints [1] (it can influence the load balancing effectiveness).
+Specifies whether Service for HAProxy replicas should route internal traffic to cluster-wide or to node-local endpoints [] (it can influence the load balancing effectiveness).

-haproxy. replicas Service Labels
+haproxy.replicasServiceLabels

-The Kubernetes labels of the haproxy-replicas Service.
+The Kubernetes labels for the haproxy-replicas Service.
 This option is deprecated and will be removed in future releases.
 Use haproxy.exposeReplicas.labels instead.